Back

 Still, in some carnivorous plant species, a cat can easily reach the nectar or enzymes.
 Therefore, we always recommend certain species of carnivorous plants for cat owners.
 Not all carnivorous plants are suitable for a cat.
 The species we advise against are the Drosera and Pinguicula species.
 This is because they have their nectar / enzymes sitting directly on the traps.
 These two species both use an adhesive trap.
 This means that the 'trap' sits on the leaf or stems, as it were.
 So in easy reach for a cat.
 Chances are that a cat will sniff and even nibble at this.
 The nectar is not necessarily poisonous, but a cat can get sick from it.
 For this reason, the following species are more suitable for a household with cats:

-Sarracenia (Trumpet cup plant): The Trumpet Cup plant can be grown outdoors or indoors.
-Officially, the trumpet cup plant is an outdoor plant, so this is where the plant is at its best.
-The Trumpet cup plant has very long tubes, which contain the enzymes at the bottom.
+Sarracenia (Pitcher plant): The Pitcher plant can be grown outdoors or indoors.
+Officially, the Pitcher plant is an outdoor plant, so this is where the plant is at its best.
+The Pitcher plant has very long tubes, which contain the enzymes at the bottom.
 It is almost impossible for a cat to reach the enzymes, the tubes are too long and thin for this.

 Leave a comment